15 best knowledge management software and tools for 2023

 - Data minimization

-If your company already works with third-party tools, you don’t have to replace them just because you got new software.
-What you want to check here is the integration features — and specifically the API.
+If your company already works with third-party tools, you don’t have to replace them just because you invested in new knowledge management software.
+Integration features (such as the availability of an API) can help you connect your new knowledge management tool with other software applications you use.

-Will your knowledge management software integrate with the tool(s) you use every day?
+Will your knowledge management system integrate with the tool(s) you use every day?
 If so, are these integrations seamless?
 Or do you have to install add-ons?

 We searched for the knowledge management tools that we believe offer the best features.
 Here’s what we found: